Master of Arts in Writing

 Write by the Beach

 Our Master of Arts in Writing provides project-based learning supported by an academic press, an acclaimed literary journal, and opportunities to teach college composition classes.

-The Master of Arts in Writing is a 33-credit-hour program that offers courses in creative writing, composition & rhetoric, professional writing, literature, and linguistics.
+The Master of Arts in Writing is a 33-credit-hour program that offers courses in creative writing, composition and rhetoric, professional writing, literature, and linguistics.